When in Drought

 In the meantime, the Bairds continue to promote adaptation practices they’ve learned through experience, such as planting more diverse crops.
 “You’ve got a lot of farmers that are specialized in one crop—monoculture.
 That doesn’t build biodiversity.
 It toasts the pollinators Their crop just gets hit by diseases or pests, and they get nothing,” says Ann.
 “Whereas every year at Eco-Sense, we have stuff that gets hit but we have such diversity that it doesn’t really matter.”

 When a farm specializes in only one genetic variety of a crop, the whole harvest risks collapse if a disease or insect arrives that preys on that species.
-Ann’s words are backed by the 2019 IPCC report, which states that climate change will result in novel distributions of pests and diseases, negatively impacting crop yields in numerous regions.
+Ann’s words are backed by the 2019 IPCC report, which states that climate change will result in novel distributions of pests and diseases, negatively impacting crop yields in numerous regions as this means the need for pest control services will be higher.
 It adds that by diversifying crops, the ability for farm systems to adapt to the climate breakdown will be increased.

 Managing for emerging infestations is central in the CAI’s climate adaptation strategies across B.C.
 For example, the 2018 climate strategy report for the Cariboo-Chilcotin region recognizes that populations of diseases and insects are linked to weather patterns, which are becoming more irregular due to climate disruption.